Man suffers life-threatening injuries in shooting at SeaTac house

 Meyer said it was unclear if others were inside the house at the time of the shooting.

 No arrests have been made, Meyer said, declining to share any information about suspects.
-KCSO’s Major Crimes detectives have begun their investigation into what prompted the shooting, and will likely have more clarity on Wednesday, he said.
+The King County Sheriff’s Office’s Major Crimes detectives have begun their investigation into what prompted the shooting, and will likely have more clarity on Wednesday, he said.

 No further details were immediately available.